TormStorm/jagex-launcher-linux/README.md

 Switch to desktop mode by pressing steam, power, switch to desktop and then follow the instructions above<br>
 Once the installation has completed do the following steps:<br>

-Install BoilR from the discover store<br>
+1 .Install BoilR from the discover store<br>
-Select `Import Games` and make sure the Jagex Launcher is checked under Lutris<br>
+2. Select `Import Games` and make sure the Jagex Launcher is checked under Lutris<br>
-Click the import games button on the bottom left and restart steam<br>
+3. Click the import games button on the bottom left and restart steam<br>
-Rename the Steam entry to `RuneScape` if playing RuneScape or `OSRS` if playing Old School RuneScape<br>
+4. Rename the Steam entry to `RuneScape` if playing RuneScape or `OSRS` if playing Old School RuneScape<br>
-Press the steam button, controller settings, browse community layouts and select a controller layout<br>
+5. Press the steam button, controller settings, browse community layouts and select a controller layout<br>

 If you are using RuneLite on the Steam Deck you can import a properties file to set it up automatically[^1]<br>

-Launch RuneLite, open the configuration menu and select the profiles tab<br>
+1. Launch RuneLite, open the configuration menu and select the profiles tab<br>
-Click `import profile` navigate to `$HOME/Games/jagex-launcher` and select `steamdeck-config.properties`
+2. Click `import profile` navigate to `$HOME/Games/jagex-launcher` and open `steamdeck-config.properties`
+3. Double-click the imported profile to select it

+# Game Clients

+The supported game clients are the Flatpak RuneScape client, the Java Old School RuneScape client and RuneLite<br>

-# RuneScape
+## RuneScape

-The Flatpak RuneScape client can be launched after installing it from [Flathub](https://flathub.org/apps/com.jagex.RuneScape)<br>
+The Flatpak RuneScape client can be launched after installing it from FlatHub[^2]<br>

-# Old School RuneScape
+## Old School RuneScape

-The official Old School RuneScape client can be installed in the Jagex Launcher<br>
+The Java Old School RuneScape client can be installed in the Jagex Launcher<br>
 The RuneLite client is automatically installed and can be played by selecting it from the dropdown menu

 # Troubleshooting